top of page

 Provide concrete details and examples to support your claims.
 This approach lends credibility to your copy and helps them apply your benefits to their real-world applications.

-Don't use valueless vague words.
-Use your customer's words when they describe their problems and desired outcomes.
+Don't use valueless, vague words.
+Use your customers' words when they describe their problems and desired outcomes.

 Incorporating the "show, don't tell" technique into your writing builds trust.
 There's something about seeing that leads to believing rather than being told.